 Kazakhstan continues to balance its domestic import regulations and standards with those of the Eurasian Economic Union (EAEU), while adhering to its World Trade Organization (WTO) obligations.
-As a result, importers must ensure they follow a patchwork of standards and regulations overseen by domestic, EAEU, and EAEU member state (i.e., Russian) agencies.
-Major U.S. exports to Kazakhstan include poultry, beef, live cattle, animal genetics, planting seeds, and tree nuts.
+As a result, importers must ensure they follow a patchwork of standards and regulations overseen by domestic, EAEU, and EAEU member state (e.g., Russian) agencies.
+In 2022, the United States exported \$174 million in agricultural and related products to Kazakhstan, including poultry, food preparations, almonds, sunflower seeds, animal feed preparations, whiskies, pistachios, and bovine semen.